turingschool/front-end-curriculum/lessons/redux-round-two.md

 According to [this article](http://redux.js.org/docs/faq/General.html#general-when-to-use), Dan Abramov has said:
 > ...don't use Redux until you have problems with vanilla React.

-Redux should be used when you have a significant amount of data changing over time and it is no longer reasonable to keep your state in a top-level React component.
+**Redux should be used when you have a significant amount of data changing over time and it is no longer reasonable to keep your state in a top-level React component.**

 That being said, Redux comes with trade offs.
 It requires a significant amount of work to set up the structure necessary to implement Redux, as we'll see shortly, but then once in place allows you to scale your app horizontally.

 **READ THIS AT SOME POINT:** [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367#.tm7sb1mps)

-Think about adding more components to an app using Vanilla react - as you continue to grow, the state form a parent component will need to continually be passed deeper down a vertical chain of nested components.
+Think about adding more components to an app using React without Redux - as the app continues to grow, state from a parent component will need to continually be passed deeper down a vertical chain of nested components.
 With Redux, the app stops growing vertically the moment it is in implemented and instead allows for a shallow communication of state to any component in the app.

 Let's visualize this.